Role-Based Permissions

 ## Best Practices

-Begin with basic roles like "Admin", "User", and "Viewer" before creating complex permission structures.
+Begin with basic roles like "Admin", "User", and "Viewer" before creating more intricate permission structures.

 Almost all permissions should include `"org_id": {"type": "Equals", "value": "{self_org_id}"}` to keep users within their organization.